Why you should get an appraisal from Appraisals by Kana, LLC

-Contest your tax assessment in Lafayette County
+Dispute your tax assessment in Lafayette County

 PMI removal to lower a mortgage payment

-Fair and accurate estate liquidation
+Determine a fair and accurate valuation for estate liquidation

 The loss of a loved one is a painful time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
 We ensure the utmost degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).